pgelinas/gradleplugins/pdePlugin/readme.md

     // at the baseLocation.
 This requires the eclipseLauncher to be at least 3.8; 4.2 should be fine too. targetFile = "${rootDir}/../target/test.target"

-    // The working directtory.
+    // The working directory.
 All plugins and features source code will be copied here buildDirectory = "${buildDir}/work"

     // The directory that contains the various build files, such as build.properties